LordOfTheSnow/ioBroker-scripts/fritzbox-call-on-lg-tv/README.md

     * Object: tr-064.0.callmonitor.inbound.callerName
   * Adapter: LG WebOS SmartTV (lgtv)
     * Object: lgtv.0.states.popup
-    * lgtv.0.states.volume
+    * Object: lgtv.0.states.volume
   * Adapter: Scripts (javascript)

 * **The Fritzbox call monitor needs to be enabled for this to work**.
-It can be enabled dialing `#96*5*`on a phone connected to the Fritzbox.
+It can be enabled by dialing `#96*5*`on a phone connected to the Fritzbox.
 The tr-064 instance also needs a Fritzbox user with at least `Smart Home` rights.
 Internet access should **not** be given to this user (unless neccessary for some good reason).
 * When setting up the adapter for the LG TV, you need to confirm access of the script to your TV as shown on the TV display.
 * Both devices should be in the same network of course.